-14.4 Key personnel
+5.4 Key personnel

 The 'key personnel syndrome' affects different levels of a school's ICT provision, from headteacher to technical staff.
 The problem can be summarised fairly succinctly in the difficulties schools have in recruiting and retaining ICT enthusiasts and technical experts in a labour market that has a high premium on the ability to deliver ICT services.
-The labour market is not just confined to schools, but there is a perceived tendency for ICT 'experts' to leach away into non-school employment, as well as move rapidly into betterpaid or more interesting ICT school jobs.
-Similar difficulties were experienced in recruitment of technical staff.
-In order to deal with this one school devised an innovative but effective strategy:
+The labour market is not just confined to schools, but there is a perceived tendency for ICT 'experts' to leach away into non-school employment, as well as move rapidly into better paid or more interesting ICT school jobs.
+The recruitment problem was illustrated by an example from a well-provided and enthusiastic school, where the ICT co-ordinator said: